 The large numbers of people affected, the devastating impact that Alzheimer’s disease and related dementias have on the affected people and their families, and the significant cost of providing care that can stretch over many years are all compelling reasons for re-examining and improving the dementia care system in Wisconsin.

-The Helen E.F. decision and the related work of a Special Legislative Committee on Legal Interventions for Persons with Alzheimer’s Disease and Related Dementias (exit DHS), prompted Department of Health Services Secretary Kitty Rhoades to call for a redesign of Wisconsin’s dementia care system in order to provide appropriate, safe and cost-effective care throughout the course of the disease.
+The Helen E.F. decision and the related work of a Special Legislative Committee on Legal Interventions for Persons with Alzheimer’s Disease and Related Dementias, prompted Department of Health Services Secretary Kitty Rhoades to call for a redesign of Wisconsin’s dementia care system in order to provide appropriate, safe and cost-effective care throughout the course of the disease.